tetsuo-matsumura/tetsuo-matsumura/README.md

 I am an **Engineering Manager** with experience working with companies of all sizes, particularly in fast-paced **startups** and **edtechs**.

-I am proficient in **Javascript**, **React**, and the associated toolkit, and pride myself on putting people first and effective communication.
+I am proficient in **Javascript**, **React** plus the associated toolkit.
+I pride myself on putting people first and effective communication.
 My main mission is to share knowledge and promote a healthy work-life balance.

 Throughout my career, I have helped teams deliver high-quality products and services through my technical expertise and leadership skills.